 Maximum Response: 50 ms

-Annex C (Informative): Service Subscription Administration Services
+Annex C (informative): Service Subscription Administration Services

 This annex illustrates the usage of the services for requests to administer M2M Service Subscriptions from AEs across the Mca Reference Point.

+C.2.1 Overview

 This service provides the capability for AEs to administer the M2M Service Subscriptions that have been previously created by the M2M Service Provider.
 The following capabilities are provided.

 Retrieval of M2M Service Subscriptions based on a set of filter criteria.